taurushq-io/multi-party-sig/README.md

 Once installed, running `make` in the root will regenerate all `.proto` files.

-## Copyright
+## Intellectual property

-(c) 2021 Adrian Hamelink
+This code is copyright (c) Adrian Hamelink and Taurus SA, 2021, and under Apache 2.0 license.

-(c) 2021 Taurus Group

-## Reference

-<a name="1">1</a>: Ran Canetti, Rosario Gennaro, Steven Goldfeder, Nikolaos Makriyannis, and Udi Peled.
-“UC Non-Interactive, Proactive, Threshold ECDSA with Identifiable Aborts,” 2021. https://eprint.iacr.org/2021/060.

-<a name="2">2</a>: Shafi Goldwasser, and Yehuda Lindell.
-“Secure Multi-Party Computation without Agreement.”
-Journal of Cryptology 18, no. 3 (July 1, 2005): 247–87. https://doi.org/10.1007/s00145-005-0319-z.